'Bride': Scarlett Johansson to Star in New Series For A24 and AppleTV+

-‘Bride’: Scarlett Johansson to Star in New Series For A24 and AppleTV+
+‘Bride’: Scarlett Johansson to Star in New Movie For A24 and AppleTV+

 Posted on Thursday, October 22nd, 2020 by Ben Pearson

-Aside from an occasional appearance on Saturday Night Live, a cameo on Entourage, and some voiceover work for shows like Robot Chicken, Oscar-nominated actress Scarlett Johansson has not worked in television.
-But that’s about to change.

-Johansson is set to produce and star in Bride, which is being described as a “genre-bending” series from A24 and AppleTV+.
+Scarlett Johansson is set to produce and star in Bride, which is being described as a “genre-bending” film from A24 and AppleTV+.
 Get details about the first significant Scarlett Johansson TV show below.

-Deadline reports that Johansson will headline her first major TV series with Bride, which hails from Chilean director Sebastián Lelio (A Fantastic Woman, Disobedience, Gloria Bell).
+Deadline reports that Johansson will headline her first streaming movie with Bride, which hails from Chilean director Sebastián Lelio (A Fantastic Woman, Disobedience, Gloria Bell).
 Lelio is co-writing the screenplay with Orange is the New Black veterans Lauren Schuker Blum and Rebecca Angelo, who are working together to write Blumhouse’s Wolfman movie that has Ryan Gosling on board to star.

 As for Bride, the story “follows a woman created to be an ideal wife — the singular obsession of a brilliant entrepreneur.
 When she rejects her creator, she’s forced to flee her confined existence, confronting a world that sees her as a monster.
 It is on the run that she finds her true identity, her surprising power, and the strength to remake herself as her own creation.”

-Note: Update: And earlier version of this article reported that Bride was a television show, not a movie.
-We regret the error.